Watch Red Bull Rio Conquest 2023 in full right here

 Monumento

-Monumento is a spot close to Praça XV, which has been recently revitalised with fantastic ledges.
+Monumento is a spot close to Praça XV, which has been recently revitalized with fantastic ledges.

 Gringão out-ledge